timdream/wordfreq/README.md

 You will find all the information you need to write testcases on the [QUnit](http://qunitjs.com) website.
 All code submission are expected to accompany with testcases.

-Known issue: the testcases will make Firefox/Mac 16.0.1 choke; Web Worker will stop working after a few reloads.
-To test in Firefox, use [Nightly](https://nightly.mozilla.org/) instead.
+**Known Gecko issue**: The testcases will make Firefox choke; Web Worker will stop working after a few reloads.
+This was since fixed in [bug 785248](https://bugzilla.mozilla.org/show_bug.cgi?id=785248) on Oct.
+3, 2012, so use Firefox 18 (currently [Aurora](https://www.mozilla.org/firefox/aurora/)) instead for testing.